open-education-hub/operating-systems/content/chapters/compute/lab/content/synchronization.md

 GCC exposes [builtins](https://gcc.gnu.org/onlinedocs/gcc/_005f_005fatomic-Builtins.html) such as `__atomic_load()`, `__atomic_store()`, `__atomic_compare_exchange()` and many others.
 All of them rely on the mechanism described above.

-In D, this functionality is implemented in the `core.atomic` module.
-Go to `support/race-condition/d/race_condition_atomic.d` and complete the function `decrementVar()`.
+Go to `support/race-condition/c/race_condition_atomic.c` and complete the function `decrement_var()`.
 Compile and run the code.
 Now measure its running time against the mutex implementations.
-It should be somewhere between `race_condition.d` and `race_condition_mutex.d`.
+It should be somewhere between `race_condition.c` and `race_condition_mutex.c`.

+The C standard library also provides atomic data types.
+Access to these variables can be done only by one thread at a time.
+Go to `support/race-condition/c/race_condition_atomic2.c`, compile and run the code.
+Now measure its running time against the other implementations.
+Notice that the time is similar to `race_condition_atomic`.

-So using the hardware support is more efficient, but it can only be leveraged for simple, individual instructions, such as loads and stores.
+So using the hardware support is more efficient, but it usually is leveraged only for simple, individual instructions, such as loads and stores.
 And the fact that high-level languages also expose an API for atomic operations shows how useful these operations are for developers.

 ## Semaphores